jdriscoll/jdriscoll.github.com/blog/_posts/2013-01-26-one-week-with-appcode.markdown

 ### Refactoring

 In addition to Intentions, AppCode features much faster and more powerful refactoring support than Xcode.
 Simple rename operations are blazing fast.
 I've also found myself starting to write code inline that I would previously start a new method for because I can just "extract" it into a new method after the fact.
 Again, it saves typing, but it also eliminates a distraction and lets me focus more on the code.
-AppCode's refactoring support also makes it easy to convert all the magic numbers you might have laying around ("I'll fix that later...") to constants.
+AppCode's refactoring support also makes it easy to convert all the <a href="http://en.wikipedia.org/wiki/Magic_number_(programming)">magic numbers</a> you might have laying around (I'll fix that later...) to constants.

 ### Inspections